 This isn’t the only improvement that Facebook has made.
 It has also doubled the storage size of the entry-level Quest 2, from 64GB to 128GB, while maintaining the same price of $479.
 That’s an impressive upgrade at no extra cost.

 Update 31/8: The 256GB Oculus Quest 2 headset is now back in stock too.
 Its storage size remains unchanged and will set you back $639.

 So how does this new Oculus Quest compare to the original?
 By all accounts, it’s one hell of an upgrade.
 The Quest 2 is equipped with a Qualcomm Snapdragon XR2 Platform processor and 6GB of memory, giving it a solid performance boost.

-The 90Hz LCD display provides a 1832 x 1920 resolution to each eye, making it the best looking Oculus headset yet.
+The 90Hz LCD display provides an 1832 x 1920 resolution to each eye, making it the best-looking Oculus headset yet.
 All of this is packaged within the Quest 2’s lightweight, streamlined design.
 Even the Touch controllers have been upgraded to be more comfortable with better haptic feedback.

 The Oculus Quest 2 also has a new feature called Passthrough+, which uses external cameras to let you view your surroundings while wearing the headset.
 It’s an easier way to check if you’re about to run into the corner of your coffee table.

-Oculus will also be releasing an Elite strap ($79) for a more comfortable experience.
-There’s also a deluxe version of the Elite strap ($209) that comes with a carry-case and a built-in battery that will let you play longer.
-However, you’ll have to wait until November to pick up these accessories.
+Oculus has also released an Elite strap ($79) for a more comfortable experience.
+There’s also a deluxe version of the Elite strap ($209) that comes with a carry case and a built-in battery that will let you play longer.